 It opens up a whole new world

 I remember complaining that at school I was forced to study the geography of South America which, I said, was surely the area of the world that I was least likely to ever visit.
-Since I started tango I have made seven trips to Buenos Aires as well as dancing in Iceland, France, Portugal, Romania, and Turkey.
+Since I started tango I have made eight trips to Buenos Aires as well as dancing in Iceland, France, Portugal, Romania, and Turkey.
 I’ve even tried to learn Spanish (to the despair of Spanish-speaking friends who can’t believe anyone could be so bad at picking it up).
 Even without mastering the language, though, I’ve discovered the joys of Argentine art, literature, and film and TV, all of which are impressive.
 And, of course, I discovered James Burke whose first adventure, Burke in the Land of Silver is closely based on the real-life adventurer and his exploits in South America.

 Even anti-social people make new friends